writethedocs/www/docs/code-of-conduct.rst

 * Conferences (including social events and peripheral activities)
 * Unconferences and sprints
-* Meetups
+* Meetups, including their discussion boards
 * Workshops
 * Presentation materials used in talks or sessions
 * Slack
 * Mailing lists
 * GitHub
-* Twitter hashtag
+* Twitter hashtag and mentions
 * forum.writethedocs.org
-* meetup.com discussion boards
 * Any other forums created by the which the community uses for communication.

 The Code of Conduct does not exclusively apply to events on an official agenda.
 For example, if after a scheduled social event you go to a bar with a group of fellow participants, and someone harasses you there, we would still treat that as a CoC violation.
 Similarly, harassment in Twitter direct messages related to Write the Docs can still be covered under this Code of Conduct.

-In addition, violations of this code outside our spaces may affect a person's ability to participate within them.
+In addition, violations of this code outside our spaces may affect a person's ability to participate in them.

 .. _coc-sponsors: